vedph/cadmus-febo-app/README.md

 ## History

+### 3.0.0

+- 2025-01-01:
-- 2025-01-01: ⚠️ upgraded to standalone packages for epigraphy and geography.
+  - ⚠️ upgraded to standalone packages for epigraphy and geography.
+  - refactored app for modern Angular.
 - 2024-12-23: ⚠️ upgraded to bricks V3.

 ### 2.0.2